twse/random-stuff/Readable Fonts/Western European.md

 | s caron    | Alt-249 | No key assigned      | Alt-154 | No key assigned |
 | z caron    | Alt-247 | No key assigned      | Alt-158 | No key assigned |

+### Notes when writing this language with URW Palladio KUL
+**Note 1**: In order to obtain the a ring, one should put ˚ (#169) on them (overstrike method).

+**Note 2**: ä and ö which also serve as German diacritics are in fact accessible in both forms: uppercase and lowercase.

+### Notes when writing this language with URW Palladio KUL
+**Note 1**: In order to obtain the a ring, one should put ˚ (#169) on them (overstrike method).

+**Note 2**: ä and ö which also serve as German diacritics are in fact accessible in both forms: uppercase and lowercase.
 ### Playing card symbols for use with Palm OS only
 The symbols appear as one color in the built-in fonts used for the operating system.